 2. Mutations in the DMD gene cause the progressive neuromuscular disorder and also molecular alterations in neurons and astrocytes, which could explain the cognitive deficits commonly seen in Duchenne patients.
 This project will exploit animal models, distinguished by specific DMD gene mutations, in combination with advanced omics analyses (collaboration with the Proteome Exploration Laboratory, CalTech) to identify alterations of specific pathways and interaction networks and then confirm their impact using molecular methods (collaboration with Leiden and Southampton universities) and advanced microscopy (Portsmouth Zeiss Global Centre).
 In parallel, behavioural analyses in dystrophic mice and zebrafish will be performed.
 Using the latter model, individual brain cells will be visualised in vivo using the light sheet microscope (in collaboration with Exeter University).
 Subsequently, alterations found in these animal models will be compared with patients’ phenotypes.

 We are interested in the interactions between impulsivity, risk-taking (personality) and (environmental) stress on alcohol use and misuse.
 In particular, we have found that healthy individuals that are categorised as 'risk-takers' (through psychometric tests) are more likely to crave and drink more alcohol when they experience stress.
 We are looking into the mechanisms that underlie this propensity, and how being a 'low risk taker' might provide resilience against stress-induced drinking.
+We are involved with work at Queen Alexandra Hospital (Portsmouth) working with high-risk recreational drinkers to look at personality and genetic markers of risky drinking.
+This work is supported by the Economic and Social Research Council (ESRC) and the Foundation for Liver Research.

 - Compulsive/stereotypic behaviour in captive/domestic animals

 We have been involved for some time in the study of compulsive stereotypic behavioural patterns in captive/domestic/laboratory animals.
 We are interested in the development of stereotypic behaviour, including why some animals are more at risk, and how environmental conditions affect some animals in this manner.
 Our research has suggested that these behaviours may manifest as a result of restrictive environmental conditions and alterations in ascending dopamine pathways (e.g., see this review).
+This work is currently supported by the University of Portsmouth (internal PhD research studentship).

 Our approach is theoretically guided by the principle that understanding the biology of neuropsychiatric conditions will help develop more effective treatments for patients.